This post contains affiliate links.

 - Flavor Base: Onions, garlic, and jalapeños are the base for our soup.

-- Cumin and Oregano: These add richness and build up our flavor even further.
+- Cumin and Oregano: These add richness and further build our flavor.

-- Mushrooms: Mushrooms often stand in for meat as they can have a meaty texture.
+- Mushrooms: Mushrooms often substitute for meat because they can have a meaty texture.
 Keep the slices thick enough so they retain some chew.
 I love using button mushrooms here, but you could use any mushroom variety.

 - Tomatillos: This fun ingredient adds green color and subtle chew to the pozole.

 - Veggie Broth: Any soup needs broth!
-Feel free to use plain vegetable broth or amp it up with a vegan “pork” broth base.
+Feel free to use plain vegetable broth or amp it up with a vegan “pork” broth base if you can find it in-store.

 - Lime Juice: This finishes everything off and ties it all together.